oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 # Oracle Transparent Data Encryption (TDE)

 ## Introduction
-This workshop introduces the various features and functionality of Oracle Transparent Data Encryption (TDE).
-It gives the user an opportunity to learn how to configure those features in order to encrypt sensitive data.
+This workshop introduces you to Oracle Transparent Data Encryption (TDE).
+You will learn how to configure your database for TDE, and how to encrypt sensitive data.

 *Estimated Lab Time:* 45 minutes